Image

 Choosing Between Fixed-term Contracts and Indefinite Contracts

-You may be confused as to which type of employment contract suits your industry or the job type you are hiring for?
-Below to demystify this, we will take a look at the main differences and some pros and cons of fixed-term contracts and indefinite contracts.
+You may be confused as to which type of employment contract suits your industry or the job type you are hiring for.
+Let's take a look at the main differences and some pros and cons of fixed-term contracts and indefinite contracts.

 So, you’ll be well on your way to securing your new hires compliantly and under the best conditions for both parties.